ssire/case-tracker-manual/doc/workflow.md

 </Document>
 ```

-The example means that any coaching manager or coaching assistant can update the document, or the region manager (KAM) for the case to which belong the document under consideration.
+The example means that any coaching manager, coaching assistant or the region manager (KAM) for the case can edit the Information document of the case.

 ## The `Messages` section

-The `Messages` section is a placeholder to define e-mail notifications which are not directly triggered by workflow transitions but which can be triggered by other means in any part of the application code.
-The `Messages` section of the workflow definition language has been defined to group them together for convenience.
+The `Messages` section is a placeholder to define all the e-mail notifications of the application at the same location for convenience.

-The `Email` elements in the `Messages` section may also use the following extra-atrtibutes :
+It contains the `Email` elements corresponding to notifications which can be triggered in any part of the application code, at the exclusion of the `Email` elements defining the notification sent by workflow transitions which are defined in the `Workflows` section (see below) and of the notifications sent by the alerts module (see [Alerts](./alerts.md) chapter).
+You may use it or not when coding new e-mail notifications, but this is recommended to keep this level of indirection for configurability.

-* the `@Context` attribute tells in which document context (document root name) the e-mail maybe triggered; this applies to the case when the e-mail sending is triggered by the CRUD controller of the document (e.g. saving the document triggers a notification e-mail)
+The `Email` elements in the `Messages` section may also use custom extra-attributes :

-* the `@In` attribute tells which XQuery script actually sends the e-mail
+* the `@Context` attribute tells to which document the notification e-mail is related; this applies to notifications sent on behalf of the CRUD controller of the document, for instance when saving; some parts of this protocol are hard-coded in the `alert.xql` script;

-These two attributes are used for documentation purpose only.
+* the `@In` attribute tells which XQuery script actually sends the e-mail, this attribute is for documentation purpose only.

 Example :